 In connection with its issuance of common stock in public offerings that closed on April 16, 2019 and November 29, 2019, the Company issued 3,900,000 Class A warrants, which are exercisable for the Company's common stock, and 5,416,667 Class B warrants, which are exercisable for shares of the Company's common stock or prefunded warrants to purchase shares of the Company's common stock.
 The Class A warrants have an exercise price of \$13.20 per share, expire on April 15, 2024 and were immediately exercisable.
-The Class B warrants were immediately exercisable upon issuance, have an exercise price of \$15.00 per share and expire on a date that is the earlier of (a) the date that is 30 calendar days from the date on which the Company issues a press release announcing top-line data from its Phase 3 clinical trial of mavorixafor for the treatment of patients with WHIM syndrome (or, if such date is not a business day, the next business day) and (b) November 28, 2024.
-In addition, in connection with the April 16, 2019 and November 29, 2019 offerings, the Company issued 2,130,000 and 1,750,000 prefunded warrants, respectively, for proceeds of \$10.999 and \$11.999 per share, respectively.
-Each of the prefunded warrants is exercisable into 1 share of the Company's common stock, has a remaining exercise price of \$0.001 per share and was immediately exercisable upon issuance.
+The Class B warrants were immediately exercisable upon issuance, had an initial exercise price of \$15.00 per share and expire on a date that is the earlier of (a) the date that is 30 calendar days from the date on which the Company issues a press release announcing top-line data from its Phase 3 clinical trial of mavorixafor for the treatment of patients with WHIM syndrome (or, if such date is not a business day, the next business day) and (b) November 28, 2024.
+The Class B warrants have a contingent price adjustment feature pursuant to which the exercise price of the Class B warrants is adjusted to the lowest weighted average offering price at which the Company sells its common stock or certain securities convertible into or exercisable for the Company's common stock in one or more subsequent offerings, if the weighted average offering price for such offering is below \$15.00.
+On March 23, 2021, the Company completed a private placement sale of its common stock priced at \$8.70.
+Accordingly, the exercise price of the Class B warrants was adjusted to \$8.70.

+In addition, in connection with the April 16, 2019, November 29, 2019 and March 23, 2021 equity offerings, the Company issued 2,130,000, 1,750,000 and 50,000 prefunded warrants, respectively, for proceeds of \$10.999, \$11.999 and \$8.69 per share, respectively.
+Each of the prefunded warrants is exercisable into one share of the Company's common stock and was immediately exercisable upon issuance.
+The April 2019 and November 2019 pre-funded warrants have a remaining exercise price of \$0.001 per share and the March 2021 pre-funded warrants have a remaining exercise price of \$0.01 per share.